-Lexus is having an exciting time this year as it continues its ongoing pursuit to push the boundaries of technology, craftsmanship and design.
-To announce its plans, the car company hosted a huge event in New York City – “Designs Matter”, at which it introduced its original indirect marketing concept; INTERSECT by Lexus that is not a car dealership but instead a lounge and gallery space, which will open shortly in selected cities around the world.
+Lexus is having an exciting time this year as it continues its ongoing pursuit to push the boundaries of technology, craftsmanship, and design.
+To announce its plans, the car company hosted a huge event in New York City – “Designs Matter,” at which it introduced its original indirect marketing concept; INTERSECT by Lexus that is not a car dealership but instead a lounge and gallery space, which will open shortly in selected cities around the world.

 This unique concept by Lexus is a part of its current marketing strategy to shape the company’s youthful image.
 Brands like BMW and Land Rover have been around for decades, while brands like Mercedes-Benz have completed a century, which makes it easy for them to slip into new markets like China or untapped areas of the Middle East.
-Lexus has earned a reputation of being subtly luxurious but reliability is not a selling point it can boast.
-Hence it plays the design-oriented card with its latest sedan models GS and IS being apt example and its option of being hip and trendy.
+Lexus has earned a reputation of being subtly luxurious, but reliability is not a selling point it can boast.
+Hence it plays the design-oriented card with its latest sedan models GS and IS being an apt example and its option of being hip and trendy.

 [Via – Psfk]